Rhagos/apcs-wall/README.md

 Different types of guards that have multiple behaviors for different defense setups
 Map to show alien setup
 Simplified resource gathering setup

-Strech
+Stretch
 -----------------------------------------------------------------------------------
 Get networking to make it so that two people can play the game where one controlls the Ai and the other controlls the human defenses
 Allow for terrain interactions where the player can alter the wall
 Some sort of diversion from the game that allows the humans to go on the defensive against the aliens
 Mod capabilities, allowing the player to change the source code directly
 Random events within the game that can completely change the situation with different variables
 Interaction with out of settlement variables

 Classes:
 -----------------------------------------------------------------------------------
 DrawingSurface (PApplet drawings)